Collecting and preserving concert tickets – a few fun musical facts, plus how to’s and tips

 You may want to turn your UniKeep ticket binder into a personalized concert ticket stub scrapbook album.

-Here are a few ideas how.
+Here are a few ideas on how.

 - Grab some colorful pens and paper so you can journal your memories